jouellnyc/shouldipickitup/README.md

     * CHANGE: Incorporate Flask
 * 0.1.X
     * Testing MemCached and Basic Setup

 ## Installing
 ```
 git clone https://github.com/jouellnyc/shouldipickitup.git
 docker-compose  up -d
 ```

+##Architechure
-#Note: Nginx will listen on the local hosts port 80; flask and mongodb will be on the same bridged docker network
+Nginx will listen on the local hosts port 80
-#reachable by docker names
+Flask and Mongodb will be on the same bridged docker network reachable by docker names

 ## Requirements
 git/docker/docker-compose